jboss-set/maven-dependency-updater/readme.md

 ## Limitations

+Following items are on a TODO list:

-* In a multi-module project, only the single POM file specified in "-c" parameter is processed, no parent or nested POMs.
+* In a multi-module project, only the single POM file specified in the "-c" parameter is processed.
+Parent or nested POMs are not.
-  I.e. the tool needs to be run separately for each POM which needs to be processed.
+  This behaviour is considered "good enough" for now, as most projects have dependency versions managed in a BOM or a parent POM.
 * Dependencies defined in profiles are not processed.
 * Plugins are not processed.